ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v2.3.2

+Save Safe?
+Yes* unless you are dragonborn then it might struggle, I honestly don't know.

+1. UPDATED, STANDARDIZED, REORGANIZED, MOVED dragonborn cosmetics mods.
+Mostly fixes issues created in the last update, now there is only 1 set of horns/jaws that don't work.
+Simply don't select the cosmetic option that says "Not Found" :) Setting them aside in their own little section will hopefully prevent future problems from having them installed in the wrong order.
+2. UPDATED Goon's Passive Library.
+3. UPDATED Enweaved.
+4. UPDATED Yoesph's Listo Custom Patches.
+Thank you Yoesph!
+  * This update specifically addresses the [Harmony Habiliment](https://www.nexusmods.com/baldursgate3/mods/12650) mod.
+The contents of the mod have been updated with prices that reflect their relative value to other magic items.
+The amazing magic shirt has been moved to a vendor close to the start of Act 3.
+The whole set is no longer sold for a measly 100 gp available on multiple vendors.
+The rest of the items are distributed across multiple Act 1 vendors.
+5. ADDED Horizon Walker, a Ranger subclass.
+6. ADDED Hats of Power, meaning more +2 stat hats are for sale in Sorcerous Sundries.

 # Listonomicon v2.3.1

 Save Safe?
 Yes*.
 Anyone playing a Shadow Sorcerer should be prepared to respec after updating due to a big update to that subclass mod.